 Q. Do you have you any experience with card payments?
 Describe your experience.

 Card payments are a simple method of offering employees a debit card they can use to buy things, or cash it with ATM.
 It is like sending money to the bank account; just you send them a card with is loaded with money, with their monthly salary.

-Card payments are becoming very popular in many countries.
-Show the interviewers that you are aware of the trends, and that you re not afraid to learn how to issue such cards.
+Card payments are becoming popular in many countries.
+Show the interviewers that you are aware of the latest trends, and that you are not afraid to learn how to issue such cards.